- Port - Wikipedia

 - List of ports in the United States - Wikipedia

-This is a list of ports of the United States, ranked by tonnage Ports in the United States handle a wide variety of goods that are critical to the global economy, including petroleum, liquefied natural gas (LNG), grain, steel, automobiles, and containerized goods
+Ports in the United States handle a wide variety of goods that are critical to the global economy, including petroleum, grain, steel, automobiles, and containerized goods See the articles on individual ports for more information, including history, geography, and statistics

 |